aaaguirrep/offensive-docker-vps/README.md

 ```

 :warning:**Note:** For Digital Ocean, if you dont have a default VPC created in the region used it shows an error to destroy the VPC but no problem, it will destroy the others resources.

+### :shield: Security

+The service fail2ban has been installed to avoid brute force and block non-authorized users. :ghost::ghost:

 ### :coffee: Donations